mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 # Benefits of client authentication with encrypted DNS

-Strong identification of encrypted DNS clients by the encrypted DNS server allows the DNS server to apply client-specific resolution policy in a securely verifiable way.
+Strong identification of encrypted DNS clients by the encrypted DNS server allows the DNS server to apply client-specific resolution policies in a securely verifiable way.
 Today, a common practice is to establish client-specific resolution policies that differentiate clients based on their observed IP address.
 This is not only an insecure method that cannot account for clients routing requests through proxies, but it can only be used when expected